Are You Really Cut Out to be the Boss?

 There are plenty of souls out there who try kick-starting their own business, or jump into multi-level sales, or write a book, or offer their photography, paintings, or sculpture for sale, and then find themselves financially forced to give up when success, money, or recognition doesn’t come within the first year.
 Or two.
 Or three.

-The result?
-They’re more confident and sure about their life-plan.
-And most are quick to point out that, without having tried to make it on their own, they wouldn’t have developed an appreciation for a traditional career path—nor would they be as happy.
+The result of failing to achieve entrepreneurial status?
+Most are quick to point out that, without having tried to make it on their own, they wouldn’t have developed an appreciation for a traditional career path—nor would they be as happy.

 So if you’re one of the many who tried and failed to make it on your own, you have two choices: The first is to keep trying, to learn from what happened, and start again.
 If this makes sense to you, and you can’t consider any other way of achieving personal success and satisfaction in life, then go for it.
 Give it everything you’ve got.
 Commit yourself 100% to the task and be prepared to make whatever sacrifices are necessary along the way.
 Your most powerful resources are determination and persistence—long after reason and logic are exhausted.